Gandasegui/microbiome_TD/07_DA_testing_clinical_groups.md

-# Code to perform DA on clinical groups by ANCOM-BC, ALDEx, and ML
+# Code to perform DA on clinical groups by ANCOM-BC and ALDEx

 Important note, some of the R objects used in this script were generated in the script *06_DA_testing_LCN2.md*